aki-3229-72dpi-3200x0

 More info

-It's a magnificent and colorful exhibition brought to us by the Quai Branly Museum throughout spring and summer.
-Showcasing over 190 works, it pays tribute to creatures that are as fascinating as they are mysterious: the birds of paradise.
-The institution creates a rare dialogue, blending ceremonial adornments from New Guinea, paintings by great Flemish masters, taxidermy specimens, and fashion accessories, to...highlight the importance of these animals in fields as varied as natural history, ethnology, art, and ecology.
+Get ready for a grand and colorful exhibition that the Quai Branly Museum is offering to explore throughout spring and summer.
+Featuring over 190 works, it pays tribute to creatures as fascinating as they are mysterious: the birds of paradise.
+The museum creates a rare dialogue, blending ceremonial adornments from Papua New Guinea, paintings by great Flemish masters, naturalized specimens, and fashion accessories, to...highlight the importance of these animals in various fields such as natural history, ethnology, art, and ecology.

 Feathers of Paradise